Glaferg/Brainscan-an-experiment-with-AI-and-EEG/README.md

-# WARNING: this is a WORK IN PROGRESS
-more code and everything will come soon
+more code will come soon

 The goal of Brainscan: an experiment with AI and EEG is to teach a AI what boredom is via custom data software for recording